 • A few actual cranberries if you want the Instagram-ready look

-It’s refreshing, festive, and doesn’t give you a heavy, sleepy feeling.
+It’s refreshing and festive and doesn’t give you a heavy, sleepy feeling.
 Perfect for evenings when you want to feel included without drinking.

 Mulled wine for grown-up cosy nights